gameris125454/gameris125454.github.io/README.md

-this was made thanks to the coding train maz generator in youtube. thanks.
+this was made thanks to the coding train maze generator in youtube. thanks.